RockTomate/docs/docs/info/updates.md

 - Added support for Unity 2020.3
 - Added support for Unity 2021.1
 - Event manager data file is now required to be manually assigned instead of being auto-created on project initialisation.
-- Added a shortcut option to stop a currently running RockTomate job. `X`
+- Added a shortcut option to stop a currently running RockTomate job.

 #### Variables
 - Can now create and edit array-type variables

 #### Steps
 - [Build Player] Added `File Name` field to ask for exported file name where needed.
-Extension will be appended depending on the chosen platform. `X`
+Extension will be appended depending on the chosen platform.
     - *to clarify, the `Output Path` field is for folder output path and will always be required*
+- [Build Player] Now checks if the Build Target is supported by a currently running Unity engine
 - [Create GameObject] Now passes created game object as an output field

 #### Macros